 Jake now focuses on angel investing and mentoring entrepreneurs within those firms.
 He lives in Austin and holds a BA in Economics and a BBA in International Business from UT Austin as well as an MBA from St. Edwards Austin.

 Joseph has been an active CTAN member since 2015 and served as the B2B Software Sector Interest Group (SIG) Lead in 2019.
 His investment portfolio is comprised of companies across Life Sciences, B2B Software, Hardware, and CPG industries.
-He joined the CTAN Board in October 2019.
+He has 5 exits with CTAN.

 Tom Miesner spent 25+ years at Conoco Pipeline, retiring as President in 2003.
 After retiring (the first time) Tom founded a lifestyle consulting business, serving clients in the oil and gas midstream industry.
 Tom accidently learned about the value of equity investing when, in 2009, he consulted with a PE firm and agreed to take his payment in equity.
 After the PE firm acquired the company, Tom joined the board and then was asked to be the chairman.
 After many trials and tribulations over 8 years, the company had a successful exit to another PE firm in 2017 – that company continues today with the same CEO Tom brought into the company and mentored.